Recreating the night out with in-home experiences

-As the second national lockdown comes into effect in England, brands which ordinarily focus on selling food and drink via the hospitality sector, will be doubling down on their efforts to court consumers in their homes.
+As another national lockdown comes into effect in England, brands which ordinarily focus on selling food and drink via the hospitality sector, will be doubling down on their efforts to court consumers in their homes.

-According to recent data from Visa, 40 percent of such businesses claimed to have already changed their business model as a result of the pandemic and changing consumer behaviour.
+According to recent data from Visa, 40 percent of such businesses claimed to have already changed their business model as a result of the pandemic and consumers’ behaviour change.

 But they aren’t the only ones engaging in a land-grab for these new consumption occasions.
 FMCG brands that traditionally operate in this space are looking to capitalise on the opportunity offered by increased in-home consumption too.